rackerlabs/support-how-to/content/cloud-servers/change-a-server-hostname-in-the-ubuntu-operating-system.md

 ### Use `hostnamectl`

 You can quickly change the hostname by using the `hostnamectl` command.
-Keep in mind that do this only on systemd-based servers (such as Ubuntu 16.04 and later).
+Keep in mind that you do this only on systemd-based servers (such as Ubuntu 16.04 and later).
 To change the hostname with this command, use the flag `set-hostname` as shown in the following example: